Tag Archives: Civilization

 Quite literally, we live more than one life at a time.
 With earth being much older than its currently estimated age of 4.6 billions years.

-the sort of “time” available to molecular consciousness
+The sort of “time” available to molecular consciousness

 Biological precognition is firmly based in the chromosomes and genes, and reflected in the cells.
 The cell’s practically felt ‘Now” includes, then, what we think of as past and future, as simple conditions of Nowness.
 They maintain the body’s structure in our poised time only by manipulating themselves in a rich medium of probabilities.
 There is a constant give-and-take of communication between the cell as we know it in present time, and the cell as it ‘was’ in the past, or ‘will be.’